Kenya - Brooke East Africa

 Kenya at a glance

-Percentage of population living below the poverty line: 50%
+Percentage of population living below the international poverty line: 36%

 Number of working donkeys: 1.8 million donkeys

 Sources: World Bank 2015/18